Reduction of the electrodynamics of superconductors to those for conductors with the incorporation of spatial dispersion: Effective parameters and Abraham force

 of an intrinsic charge carrier is measured relative to the rest reference coordinate system which is exterior to the conductor,

 is the parameter expressed in units of mass.
 The approximation of a rigid medium correlates with the discussed in section \ref{Superconductors and perfect conductors} feasibility of "acoustic" conditions for the spatially dispersive plasmon polariton frequency and with Landau criterion for superfluidity.
+The presence of the critical minimal velocity for intrinsic elementary excitations in the system leads to the movement of the system as a whole, i. e. as a rigid medium when the velocity of the movement is lower than the critical velocity for intrinsic excitations.

 The latter requirement of the zero total momentum just corresponds to inhomogeneity of the space relative to the movement of participate matter considered as a rigid medium.
-Otherwise the constant non-zero vector of the total true (kinetic) momentum
+Otherwise, the constant non-zero vector of the total true (kinetic) momentum

 would correspond to the invariant state of the "physical space" comprising current carriers.
 The instant states of such physical system could only differ in just spatial coordinates of current carriers.
 These variations of coordinates would not affect all other parameters of the momentum-conserved state.
 Thus coordinates of current carriers in every instant state of such physical system could be linearly transformed by translations of the space